Windows Command Processors, Command Shells, and Command Line Commands

 Expand your scripts with the internal support for Perl, Python, REXX, Tcl/tk, Lua, and any Active Scripting language.
 You can even combine multiple languages in your batch scripts.

-Take Command is compatible with any version of Microsoft Windows Vista, 2008, Windows 7, Windows 8, Server 2012, and Windows 10, including 64-bit versions.
+Take Command is compatible with any version of Microsoft Windows Vista, 2008, Windows 7, Windows 8, Server 2012, Windows 10, and Server 2016, including 64-bit versions.
 It requires a minimum of 60Mb of free disk space.

 If you are looking for information on Windows command line commands and how to save time, expand your abilities, and extend your control over over your computer, you’ve found an important tool that will save you many hours of time and lots of frustration.
 Take Command gives you the most flexible and powerful Windows command line available anywhere.